132nd Air Refueling Squadron: 1990/1991 Gulf Crisis

 Early on the morning of 7 August 1990, Operation Desert Shield, a build-up of friendly forces designed to contain the spread of Iraqi aggression, began.
-A telephone alert asked every crew member of the 132nd Air Refueling Squadron to provide maximum availability so that an immediate response capability could be developed.
-All 125 Operations crew members stepped forward in voluntary support.
+A telephone alert asked every crew member of the 132nd to provide maximum availability so that an immediate response capability could be developed.
+All 125 crew members stepped forward in voluntary support.

 The unit began functioning on a 24-hour, seven-days-a-week basis.
 Numerous Desert Shield missions would be flown in the month of August as the 132nd helped refuel transport aircraft and fighters heading to the United States Air Forces Central (CENTAF) bases in the Middle East.
 Volunteers were placed on full active duty status for as long as needed.
-Close to 100 guard members reported during the next few days as additional KC-135s arrived TDY from other ANG units, together with the 132nd's own KC-135E aircraft forming an Air National Guard tanker task force.
-By 1 October, the 101st's heavy support of MAC flights in transit from the West Coast to bases in Saudi Arabia began to slow.
-The 101st ARW became one of 12 National Guard units tasked with providing refueling support to Air Force units deployed to Saudi Arabia.
+Close to 100 guard members reported during the next few days as additional KC-135s arrived temporary duty from other Air National Guard units, together with the 132nd's own KC-135E aircraft forming an Air National Guard tanker task force.
+By 1 October, the squadron's support of MAC flights in transit from the West Coast to bases in Saudi Arabia began to slow.
+The squadron became one of 12 National Guard units tasked with providing refueling support to Air Force units deployed to Saudi Arabia.

-On 12 October the 101st began deployment of its assets to Saudi Arabia to form the 1709th Air Refueling Wing (Provisional) at King Abdul Aziz Air Base, Jeddah.
+On 12 October the 132nd began deployment of its assets to Saudi Arabia to form the 1709th Air Refueling Wing (Provisional) at King Abdul Aziz Air Base, Jeddah.
 Personnel and aircraft, however, were dispersed at several locations in the Middle East, including Al Banteen Air Base, Abu Dhabi, United Arab Emirates; Morón Air Base, Spain; Cairo West Airport, Egypt; and other locations.
 By January 1991, the build-up of men and material in-theater was complete.
 Operation Desert Storm, the attack phase of the Allied plan to liberate Kuwait and destroy Iraq's army, was ready to begin.
 With its strategic location on the Atlantic shore, the 101st mission reverted to an "Air-Bridge" mode, refueling transiting aircraft heading across the Atlantic or inbound from RAF Mildenhall, England, which served on the other end of the transatlantic route to the Middle East.

-After a short 100 hours of ground combat, Iraq's elite Republican Guard quickly collapsed and Kuwait was easily recaptured by Coalition ground forces.
-Emotional returns, punctuated by parades, bands, speeches, tears, and bear-hugs were commonplace in New Hampshire as they were throughout the country.
-Many deployed units returning from CENTAF bases stopped at Bangor AGB on their way to their home bases.
-The 101st, its aircraft festooned with yellow ribbons painted above the boom, remained in "air-bridge" mode, supporting the returning traffic.
+After a short 100 hours of ground combat, Iraq's elite Republican Guard quickly collapsed and Kuwait was recaptured by Coalition ground forces.
+Many deployed units returning from CENTAF bases stopped at Bangor on their way to their home bases.
+The squadron, its aircraft festooned with yellow ribbons painted above the boom, remained in "air-bridge" mode, supporting the returning traffic.
 By late April almost everyone had come home safely.
 There had been no casualties.